Foxconn says underage workers used in China plant

 China's official Xinhua news agency, citing an unnamed Yantai government official, said that 56 underage interns would be brought back to their schools.

-Foxconn is Apple Inc's largest manufacturing partner, and also makes products for Dell Inc, Sony Corp and Hewlett-Packard Co among its other clients.
+Foxconn is Apple Inc's (AAPL.O) largest manufacturing partner, and also makes products for Dell Inc DELL.O, Sony Corp (6758.T) and Hewlett-Packard Co (HPQ.N) among its other clients.
 It said the Yantai plant does not make Apple products.

 Foxconn made the announcement after investigating Chinese media reports of underage interns among its China workforce of 1.2 million.
 It said it had found no evidence of similar violations at any of its other plants in China.

-Foxconn said it would work with local government to bar the schools involved in the Yantai case from the intern program unless shown to be compliant with labor law and company policy.
+Foxconn said it would work with local government to bar the schools involved in the Yantai case from the intern programme unless shown to be compliant with labour law and company policy.

-"However, we recognize that full responsibility for these violations rests with our company and we have apologized to each of the students for our role in this action," the firm said.
+"However, we recognise that full responsibility for these violations rests with our company and we have apologised to each of the students for our role in this action," the firm said.

-Foxconn and Apple have been forced to improve working conditions at Chinese factories that make most of the world's iPads and iPhones after a series of well-publicized suicides in 2010 and reports of labor abuses, such as excessive overtime, threw a spotlight on conditions inside the plants.
+Foxconn and Apple have been forced to improve working conditions at Chinese factories that make most of the world's iPads and iPhones after a series of well-publicised suicides in 2010 and reports of labour abuses, such as excessive overtime, threw a spotlight on conditions inside the plants.

 Last month, a riot broke out at a Foxconn plant assembling iPhones in the northern city of Taiyuan over living conditions inside Foxconn's on-site dormitories for migrant workers.